 About the Memorial

 The Fallen Firefighter Memorial is the culmination of a four-year effort to build a permanent monument to honor Ventura County fallen heroes.
-It serves as a joint venture of the Ventura County Fire Chiefs Association, firefighter labor organizations, Rotary International and the eight fire agencies serving the county – Ventura County, Oxnard, Ventura City, Federal Fire, Santa Paula, Fillmore, Cal Fire and the U.S. Forest Service.
+It serves as a joint venture of the Ventura County Fire Chiefs Association, firefighter labor organizations, Rotary International and the seven fire agencies serving the county – Ventura County, Oxnard, Ventura, Federal Fire, Fillmore, CAL FIRE and the U.S. Forest Service.